 The Impact of Exam Season on Student Wellbeing

-As students across the UK and those in British International Schools brace themselves for a series of frantic revision sessions in preparation for the GCSE exams, bowing to a demanding exam timetable for the next few weeks, schools embark on what’s renowned for being the most stressful time of the academic year.
+As students across worldwide brace themselves for a series of frantic revision sessions in preparation for exams, bowing to a demanding exam timetable, schools embark on what’s renowned for being the most stressful time of the academic year.

 It’s only the second cohort of students to face the new GCSE exams, introduced by Conservative MP Michael Gove last year.
 According to Gove, the new exams were designed to be “more demanding, more fulfilling, and more stretching” in order to “give our young people the broad, deep and balanced education which will equip them to win in the global race”.